-- c.
-Florida Resilient Coastlines Program to do a Vulnerability Assessment and Adaptability Plan.
-Total amount requested \$72,000.
-No match required.
-This will involve updating the City's stormwater model, identifying vulnerabilities, and recommending options for inclusion in a future Public Works Capital Improvements Plan.
-The Governor approved funding, a civil engineer has been hired and work on the study has started.
-A public meeting to explain the plan, obtain feedback and discuss coastal resiliency occurred on February 24, 2021.
-The final report was presented at the City Commission's May 3rd meeting.
-The report has been accepted by the state and the City has requested reimbursement of the costs. - d.
+- d.
 St. Johns River Water Management District Cost Share Program: Grant applied for in February to provide funds for the new weir at the City's Mizell Road retention pond.
 The amount requested was \$600,000.
 The District appropriated the money in its Fiscal Year 2021 budget and the contract has been executed.
-The City advertised for bids and the bid was awarded scheduled to Sawcross, Inc., which has started construction. - 9.
+The City advertised for bids and the bid was awarded scheduled to Sawcross, Inc., which has started construction.
+Project is 15% complete. - 9.
 NON-CONFORMING BUSINESS SIGNS.
 The City's sign code has a height limit of 12 feet for business signs.
 A number of businesses have signs that exceed that height.
 According to the code, these signs must be made conforming by August 2023.
-The Building Official and his staff will notify the businesses of this requirement and will work with them to bring these signs into conformity.

-10. CHARGING STATION FOR ELECTRIC VEHICLES.
+The Building Official and his staff will notify the businesses of this requirement and will work with them to bring these signs into conformity. - 10.
+CHARGING STATION FOR ELECTRIC VEHICLES.
 The Public Works Director is working with the staff of the North Florida Regional Transportation Organization to have a charging station for the public at city hall.
 The Public Works Director met with the company that builds the stations to determine the location for the station, which will be two charging stations next to Building C on the west side of the south city hall parking lot.
 In early December, the charging station was constructed.
-The company has provided a proposed contract, which the City Attorney.
-Final execution of the contract is pending.
+The company has provided a proposed contract, which the City Attorney has reviewed and approved.
+The City Manager signed the contract on August 25th, and it was sent to the company for signing.